-To rock your vehicle back and forth to get out of snow, ice or sand without damaging your transmission, see If You Are Stuck: In Sand, Mud, Ice or Snow on page 4-30.
+To rock your vehicle back and forth to get out of snow, ice or sand without damaging your transmission, see If You Are Stuck: In Sand, Mud, Ice or Snow on page 4-28.

-NEUTRAL (N): In this position, your engine doesn't connect with the wheels.
-To restart when you're already moving, use NEUTRAL (N) only.
+NEUTRAL (N): In this position, your engine does not connect with the wheels.
+To restart when you are already moving, use NEUTRAL (N) only.
 Also, use NEUTRAL (N) when your vehicle is being towed.